-What aspects of Peter's sermon can we learn from and apply when we share the gospel today?
+What parts of Peter's sermon can we learn from and apply when we share the gospel today?

 Where do you have opportunity to share Jesus with others?
-How will you respond?
+What steps will you take to share Jesus in those places this week?